Psychology (PS)

 Students “learn by doing” the dynamics of group interaction and the roles assumed by different members.

-Consider the theories, structure, and principles involved in the development of personality and the application of theory to behavior.
+Exploration of the theories, structure, and principles involved in the development of personality and the application of theory to behavior.

 This course provides an overview of the nature of addiction and recovery, addiction treatment and prevention, and the pharmacological and physiological effects of drugs and alcohol.
-The course is fundamental to the study of addictions counseling.

-This course provides an overview of addiction treatment with emphasis on empirically supported intervention and treatments.
+This course provides an overview of addiction treatment with emphasis on empirically supported interventions and treatments.
 Students will review and practice various approaches and will become familiar with the legal and ethical issues relevant to treatment.

-Study the application of psychological principles, techniques and research to business and industry.
+Exploration of the application of psychological principles, techniques and research to business and industry.

 Review the fundamentals of interviewing and contemporary methods and techniques of counseling.